Actify

 The 10-Minute Staff Meeting Rule

-We studied 58 schools that implemented regular staff team building (Actify platform data, 2024, n=58 schools, 1,740 staff).
-The ones that failed all shared a pattern: they added separate events to teachers' calendars.
-The ones that succeeded all shared a different pattern: they carved 10 minutes from existing staff meetings for connection.
-Teachers don't have spare time.
-They have borrowed time.
-The 10-Minute Rule acknowledges this reality and works within it — transforming staff meetings from dreaded obligations into the one time per week teachers feel seen.
+We studied 58 schools with regular staff team building (Actify platform data, 2024, n=58 schools, 1,740 staff).
+The ones that failed added events to teachers' calendars.
+The ones that succeeded carved 10 minutes from existing meetings.
+Teachers don't have spare time — they have borrowed time.
+The 10-Minute Rule works within that reality, turning a staff meeting from a dreaded obligation into the one moment teachers feel genuinely seen.

 4 min